This is pure luxury. Tierra Patagonia Hotel & Spa sits on a bluff facing Lake Sarmiento with magnificent views of the Torres del Paine National Park.

 The region also offers great horseback opportunities as well as kayaking ones.
 Nature enthusiasts can admire the impressive scenery, imposing glaciers and fascinating wildlife and flora.

-Longer stays possible
+Longer and shorter stays possible

 Single supplement applies